I call the Money Point trail ‘The Hiking Trail at the end of the World’ because this is how I felt when I did it several years ago.

 This is a good question!
 Apparently, many moons ago, a ship was lost near here that was carrying the pay for the garrison in Quebec.
 For years following the wreck, gold and silver coins were found along the shore.

 Directions: Take the exit to Bay St. Lawrence off the Cabot Trail in Cape North.
 Bay St. Lawrence is about 16 km (10 mi) from Cape North.
-Once you reach the village, follow the Cove Road until it ends and park your car to the side.
+Once you reach the village, follow the Money Pont Road until it ends and park your car to the side.
 You will see the Money Point trail to your right.

 Make sure you tell someone that you are doing this hike and your expected time of return.
 Check in with them when you do return.